-“What separates an exceptional attorney from being just a good lawyer is his or her judgment and skill.
-In every argument, every negotiation and in every case in court – it is the quality of the attorney’s judgment that allows him or her to sense what is possible – and it is the quality of his or her skills as an advocate that determines whether he or she can make the mark.“
+In addition to preparation, what separates an exceptional attorney from being just a good lawyer is his or her judgment and skill.
+In every argument, negotiation and court case – it is the quality of the attorney’s judgment that allows him or her to sense what is possible – and it is the quality of his or her skills as an advocate which determines whether he or she can hit the mark.“

 - Georgetown University Law Center, Certificate in Employee Benefits Law, 2008

 - New York University, Graduate School of Public Administration, M.P.A., 1979

 - Brooklyn College of the City University of New York, B.A., 1975

 - 1984 U.S. District Court, Southern District of New York